inbo/fscc/README.md

   + Access control
 * Your local R project folder (ignored by Git) for the most recent versions - advantages:
   + Offline access and reduced dependency on internet
-  + Flexibility (e.g. using local file paths)
+  + Flexibility (e.g., using local file paths)
-  + Improved performance (e.g. faster read access)
+  + Improved performance (e.g., faster read access)

-Whenever you create a new version of the data that you want to save (e.g. update of an intermediate breakpoint, layer 1, layer 2...), you are expected to save the data on Google Drive using the `save_to_google_drive()` function.
+Whenever you create a new version of the (layer 1) data that you want to save, you are expected to save the data on Google Drive using the `save_to_google_drive()` function.
 This ensures that all collaborators have access to the latest versions of the data.

 Whenever you start working on the project, it is recommended to synchronise your local data with the data on Google Drive using the `sync_local_data()` function.
 The data on Google Drive serves as the central repository where all versions of the data are stored, while only the most recent versions of the data are stored locally in the R project folder.
 By synchronising, you ensure that you have the most up-to-date data available for your analysis or development in R.